richb-hanover/Cutie-network-Quality-Test/docs/To-Do.md

 - Server init code (printing version, etc) should appear first in output
 - In the server connected message, include the number of current connections, maybe total connections since start time
 - Add `/api/stats` to display current stats
+- Create a deploy-cutie.sh that pulls from repo, issues required build commands, then `npm run preview` (or somesuch)
+- Make `npm run build` work
+  - Need to understand @sveltejs/adapter-auto, adapter-node, adapter-cloudflare...